kamijoseph/Fate-Algorithm/README.md

   --> The older version reminds me of the best times, the old times I wrote a comprehensive project.

-  --> This is a comparison of how far I have come and grown as a Python developer.
+  --> This compares how far I have come and grown as a Python developer.

   --> And finally, because these are my repositories, I do what I want with them.

-Anyways, the next Fate Algorithm will be a super-intelligent large language model Artificial Intelligence which will also be open Source and tat will be the true FATE.
+Anyways, the next Fate Algorithm will be a super-intelligent large language model Artificial Intelligence which will also be open Source and that will be the true FATE.
 The final Fate Algorithm.